Choosing a type of weight loss surgery requires time and patience. Learn the steps to begin your journey to a healthier you.

 Choosing weight-control surgery cannot be a snap decision.
 It is a serious decision about serious surgery, and the process usually takes about six months.
 This gives you time to become educated about the type of surgery you will undergo and what is expected of you both before and after the surgery is complete.
 It also gives your insurance provider and the Surgical Weight-Control Team time to evaluate your health and determine that you are a good candidate for successful surgery.

-Support groups.
-Support groups take place the first Monday of every month (except holidays) from 5 to 6:30 p.m.
+Support groups take place the first Monday of every month (except holidays) from 6 to 7:30 p.m.
 These meetings are an important component of your program, and they will give you the opportunity to meet others who are going through the same process as you are, as well as patients who have already had the surgery.